rmariuzzo/react-chronos/README.md

-# React Timeline
+# React Chronos

-⛓ React timeline component.
+⛓ React chronology components: Timeline, Event, EventDetails and Pin.

 # 🔨 This project is currently work in progress